 - Post-surgery garments

 - Medical tests

-Your health insurance plans will likely cover hand surgery, related complications or another surgery to reconstruct your appearance.
+Your health insurance plans will likely cover Hand Surgery in Tucson, related complications or another surgery to reconstruct your appearance.
 Pre-certification is generally required for reimbursement or coverage.
 Be sure to consult with your insurance company in advance of any surgery.

 Words to know

 * Carpal tunnel syndrome: A condition caused by pressure to the median nerve within the wrist or carpal tunnel causing pain, tingling and numbness.